 The mouth is home to countless bacteria.
 While most are harmless, some can cause tooth decay and gum disease.
 Dental disease from poor oral hygiene can affect your overall health.
-Studies have found that periodontitis (the severe form of gum disease) is linked with health problems, such as cardiovascular disease, stroke, and bacterial pneumonia (ADA).
+Studies have found that periodontitis (the severe form of gum disease) is linked with health problems, such as cardiovascular disease, stroke, and bacterial pneumonia (AAP).

 Good oral hygiene is part of a healthy lifestyle.
 Make daily dental care part of your wellness routine.
 Having a healthy smile may also keep the rest of your body healthy.
 Protect your oral health and your whole health by following these dental care tips: